 - Race timing: You will likely not need to use chip timing for your 5K until your numbers grow to a few hundred runners.
 If in your first year you expect to be below that, consider race timing alternatives, such as using race timing apps or even manual timing.

 - Online registration: Once news of your upcoming race get out there, you will be approached by a number of online registration providers.
 Choosing one of the many trusted registration companies in your region could have great benefits for your event down the line, but for the first year it may be simpler to create your own registration page.
-For something really simple, you can use our free 5K registration form templates or try Ticket Tailor, an online registration tool you can use to take registrations and payments on or off your website for a low fixed fee.
+For something really simple, you can use our free 5K registration form templates to manage your paper and online race registrations.

 - Purchases: Try to be smart with your purchases of medals, T-shirts and other swag.
 There’s a few hacks you can use that experienced race directors rely on to cut down on waste.
 So learn from them.